mozilla/testpilot/docs/development/deployment.md

 This will happen on Thursday at the end of sprint.

-1. `git checkout stage-static`  (No luck?
-Try `get fetch mozilla` and `git checkout -b stage-static mozilla/stage-static` -- both commands assume your remote is named `mozilla`)
+1. `git checkout stage`  (No luck?
+Try `get fetch mozilla` and `git checkout -b stage mozilla/stage` -- both commands assume your remote is named `mozilla`)
 2. `git reset --hard YYYY-MM-DD`  # whatever your tag name is
-3. `git push mozilla stage-static -f`  # Replace `mozilla` with whatever you name your upstream.
+3. `git push mozilla stage -f`  # Replace `mozilla` with whatever you name your upstream.
 The `-f` is only necessary if we cherry-picked patches when we pushed last time.

 Notifications of successful deployment will appear on IRC.